zuplo/zudoku/README.md

 ## ⚙️ Installation

-You can use the CLI to generate a new project or use it standalone as a React component.
+You can use the CLI to generate a new project or use it standalone via CDN as a React component.

 ### ⚡️ Quick start

-Fire up your new API docs from out getting started template:
+Fire up your new API docs using the command line generator:

 ```
-npm create zudoku-app@latest
+npm create-zudoku-app@latest
 ```

 ### 📦 Standalone via CDN